dipjyoti0007/Remote_Tank_Monitoring_System_BLE/README.md

 ---

-> 📍 *Due to a Non-Disclosure Agreement (NDA), I am unable to share the circuit design and the working code in a public repository.As, it was a project for the client of Techavo Systems.*
+> 📍 *Due to a Non-Disclosure Agreement (NDA), I am unable to share the circuit design and the working code in a public repository.
+As, it was a project for the client of Techavo Systems.*